Seabool/Portfolio/README.md

 # Portfolio
-My portfolio created using 'Semantic UI' to style the full website.
+My portfolio created using `Semantic UI` to style the full website.